mill1/SumOfThreeCubesSolver/README.md

 ## Command line arguments
 The program makes use of the following optional arguments:
 * "solver", string, determines which type of solver to use.
 Default value: "brute force solver"
 * "start value", int, value from which the three elements will be cubed.
 E.g. -5 means that the first combination to check will be -5³ + -5³ + -5³.
-Default: -100
+Default: -50
 * "end value", int, value up to which the three elements will be cubed.
-Default: 100
+Default: 50
 * "process annulling solutions", bool, skip combinations where the sum of two of the three uncubed elements is zero.
 F.i: -9³ + 2³ + 9³.
 Default: false
 * "print from", int, value from which the solutions will be printed.
 Default: sum of three cubes of "start value" (e.g. -375 in case of -5)
 * "print until", int, value up to which the solutions will be printed.
 Default: sum of three cubes of "end value"
 * "print no solutions", skip printing values for which there are no solutions.
-Default: true ***1**
+Default: false ***1**
 * "text warning threshold", int, number of generated output lines from which a warning will be shown before proceeding.
 Default: 1000000 (file size:~30Mb) ***2**
 * "path", string, output folder for the text file.
 Default: _MyDocuments_ folder